Defective Car Seat Injury Compensation Claims

 But even when parents take the necessary steps to protect their smaller passengers, injuries can still happen.
 Sadly, many of these incidents involve defects or faults in child car seats.

-Manufacturers are liable for car seat safety
+Are manufacturers are liable for car seat safety?

 Car seat manufacturers are liable for the safety of the products they manufacture.
 As well as ensuring that the car seats they manufacture meet minimum European safety standards, they must:

 - give full instructions about the proper use of the car seat